Coal and Climate Change

 New Ackland Stage 3 and Big Coal

-• a high risk of the project exceeding air quality limits unless so-far unproven controls were in place. complaints about coal dust and noise levels and requests for data have fallen effectively on deaf ears for the past decade, including more than 100 complaints to New Hope and 30 to the state environment department.
+The hearings also revealed a high risk of the project exceeding air quality limits unless so-far unproven controls were in place.
+There were complaints about coal dust and noise levels and requests for data have fallen effectively on deaf ears, despite more than 100 complaints to New Hope and 30 to the state environment department.

-Local objector and representative of OCCA Aileen Harrison (pictured, below) said she had four points.
+Local objector and representative of OCCA Aileen Harrison participated in a rally outside Queensland Parliament.
+The objectors raised four crucial concerns.

-“One.There is no life without water.
+One.
 Nothing can survive without water.
 Our farms cannot survive without water.
 We cannot survive without water.
-If the mine goes ahead it will cut through the aquifers and risk our bores drying up.
+If the mine goes ahead it will cut through the aquifers and risk bores drying up.
 If we have no farms, what will we eat and what will our children eat?
 We need to look after our future for our children and grandchildren.
 Long after the mine is gone, the farms will still be around.

 Other Reference Material and Pictures